 Our seats were comfy, forward facing and beside a window (carefully booked by me!) however there wasn’t much to see except flat countryside.
 And once we entered the channel tunnel there was nothing to see at all of course!
 We were only in the tunnel for twenty minutes until we emerged into France.
 I dozed a bit and the two and a half hour journey flew past.
 It was very exciting to arrive at Gare du Nord and walk into the streets of Paris.

 First of all we went to the Louis Blanc Hotel, which I booked because it’s only 15 minutes walk from the station.
-We were very pleased to find that our room was ready early so we could put our cases straight into our room, which was smart and clean.
+We were very pleased to find that our room was ready early so we could put our cases straight into our room, which was plain but smart and clean.

 Our final plan for the day was dinner in the Café Les Deux Gares, situated between the Gare du Nord and the Gare de l’Est. We had dinner in a restaurant with the same name several times more than forty years ago and we thought that it would be fun to revisit it.
 But alas we didn’t recognise it, and the location seemed slightly wrong.
-So I think that our old café, with its red and white checked paper tablecloths where the waiters used to write the “additions”, and ceramic carafes of very cheap wine, probably closed years ago.
+So I think that our old café, with its red and white checked paper tablecloths where the waiters used to write the “addition”, and ceramic carafes of very cheap wine, probably closed years ago.
 The new one is very nice though, and we sat outside in the evening sunshine and had a very tasty meal.
 We were both exhausted when we got back to our hotel!

-Sunday 12 May 2024
+Sunday, 12 May 2024

 Mamma Mia the Party

 How to describe Mamma Mia The Party?
-Well it was amazing, and felt very joyful.
+Well it was absolutely amazing, and felt very joyful.
 It was also very professional; despite the fairly large number of guests, the staff were very efficient and attentive, and our meal was served timeously.
 It was a Greek meal of course, very tasty, and the restaurant was just like the restaurant in the film Mamma Mia, so the whole afternoon really did have a Greek feel.
-The event was centred round a musical drama which took place all around the “taverna” which had a fountain in the centre and steps leading up to a bar area; a British waiter has fallen in love with the daughter of the owner of the Taverna, love and drama ensues.
+The event was centred round a musical comedy which took place all around the “taverna” which had a fountain in the centre and steps leading up to a bar area; a British waiter has fallen in love with the daughter of the owner of the Taverna, love and drama ensues.
 All of the actor / singers were fantastic with great voices and of course all of the songs were Abba!
 There were lots of wee Abba jokes in the script but I won’t mention them because I wouldn’t want to spoil it for others.
 The whole event was great fun.
 Four hours later we emerged blinking into the sunshine in the Wetherspoons beer garden, where we had a couple of pints with Mitchell, Gosia and their friends Sean and Kirsty.
 Then we went back to Ally and Cat’s where Cat rustled up a very delicious salad which we ate out on the balcony.
+Great day.

 Player Kings and Keane

 After breakfast yesterday morning we caught the 9 o’clock train from Braintree into London, getting off the train at Stratford, where we stopped for coffee and pastries.
 James pointed out a Café Nero up the stairs with lots of seats beside it, and it was an excellent choice, we were able to relax in a little oasis of peace, overlooking the busy station.
 The day was heating up already.
 We journeyed onwards to Cat and Ally’s flat, and thence to an Italian restaurant in Holborn with outdoor seating which Ally sometimes frequents.
 The service was slow but we had plenty of time so it didn’t really matter, and it was nice and cool in the dappled shade of the trees.
 Onwards to the afternoon performance of Player Kings, an interpretation of Shakespeare’s Henry IV Parts 1 and 2.
 I was worried that it might be a bit dull, but in fact it was very good and full of action.
+Ally and Cat enjoyed it too.
 Ian McKellen stole the show; he has such stage presence.
 It’s hard to believe that he’s eighty-five.
 The Prince was played by Toheeb Jimoh who played Sam in Ted Lasso and he was very good too.
-Ally and Cat also enjoyed it.
 It was quite a long play; the first half was two hours and the second half was one and a half hours, but it held our attention.

 By the time it ended it was time for James and I to head to the O2 to see Keane, pausing for a quick bite to eat at one of the many restaurants there.
 I was amazed yet again at the sheer size of the O2; so much bigger than the Hydro in Glasgow.
 Keane were full of energy on their 20th anniversary tour.
 The audience was of all ages, however although we weren’t the oldest by any means, I noticed that most people were in their thirties and forties; I missed Keane first time around and have only started listening to their music in the last five or six years.
 The queue for the underground was massive after the concert so we went for a walk along the Thames, enjoying the city lights, and then joined the end of the queue just as it was it was diminishing.
 At their flat we found Ally and Cat watching the end of Eurovision with Iain; they were all full of the joys and showed us their favourite songs which were the usual outlandish mix.
 Apparently the contest has been full of drama behind the scenes this year.
 We joined the young folks for a drink, the chat was excellent and we ended up rather late to bed!

-Friday 10 May 2024
+Friday, 10 May 2024

 Visit to Essex

-Thursday 9 May 2024
+Thursday, 9 May 2024

 A Garden Centre in Gartcosh